-This trail leads to the 9,453 foot summit of Mt.
+This trail leads to the 9,453-foot summit of Mt.
 Wrightson, the highest peak in the Santa Ritas.
-The Super Trail is long, but has a moderate gradient.
-When combined with Old Baldy Trail, it forms a figure eight, making it possible to put together a number of different loops, using different portions of each for ascent or descent.
+The Super Trail is long but has a moderate gradient.
+When combined with Old Baldy Trail, it forms a figure eight, making it possible to put together several different loops, using other portions for ascent or descent.

 The Super Trail stays within the same drainage as its steeper cousin in the lower loop of the "8", Old Baldy, but follows a more south-facing slope through a high desert environment in the upper loop.
 Above the midpoint of the "8", at Josephine Saddle, the Super Trail loops around the south side of the mountain through even more arid country, while Old Baldy switchbacks through thickets of New Mexico locust on a west-facing slope at Baldy Saddle.
 The last mile to the summit of Mt.
 Wrightson via the Crest Trail is the same no matter which trail you've followed to the saddle.

-The views from the summit are, to say the least, breathtaking.
+The views from the summit are breathtaking.
 The Santa Catalinas near Tucson, Mt.
 Graham to the east, and the high peaks of the Huachucas to the southeast combine with sweeping views of the Santa Cruz and San Pedro valleys to form a 360' panorama.
-Actually, you don't even have to go all the way to the top to enjoy great views.
+You don't even have to go all the way to the top to enjoy great views.
 Many of these landmarks are visible from dozens of overlooks along both trails.
 And while you're at it, remember that all that's worth seeing here is not in the distance.
-The bird watching' heaven that exists in Madera Canyon extends up the mountain into this area where, in addition to the birds, you may see Coues white-tailed deer, black bear, and even mountain lion if you're very lucky.
-The Old Baldy trail also boasts an impressive pot pourri of tree species characteristic of southeastern Arizona including Arizona, Apache, and Chihuahua pines, as well as Arizona madrone and a variety of oaks.
+The bird watching' heaven that exists in Madera Canyon extends up the mountain into this area where, in addition to the birds, you may see Coues white-tailed deer, black bear, and even mountain lion if you're fortunate.
+The Old Baldy trail also boasts an impressive potpourri of tree species characteristics of southeastern Arizona, including Arizona, Apache, and Chihuahua pines, as well as Arizona madrone and various oaks.